andypicke/JeffCo-OpenSpace-LotSpot-Analysis/README.md

 ### Partial Dependence Plot
-* Temperature shows generally positive dependence (what happens at higher temps?)
+* Temperature shows generally positive dependence.
+Note breaks around freezing and around 55 degrees.
+What happens at higher temps?
-* Cloud cover shows weaker negative trend, and appears to be a larger negative shift at values >0.5 .
+* Cloud cover shows weaker negative trend, and there appears to be a larger negative shift at values > 0.5 .
 * Precipitation Intensity shows slight negative trend, but a lot weaker than I expected.
 * UV Index: Big break at value of ~2.